musangisilvia/alx-low_level_programming/README.md

 Sorting is important for optimaizing the efficiency of other algorithm is itself is efficient.In addition, it is usefule for [canonicalizing](https://en.wikipedia.org/wiki/Canonicalization) data for producing human readable output.

 Big-O notation is a relative representation of the complexity of an algorithm.
 This means it compares two similar algorithms and reduces the comparison to a single variable.

+## 0x1C-makefiles

+A makefile is a file that defines a set of tasks to be executed.
+It is a simple way to organize code compilation.